 Marketers need to know they aren’t receiving artificially inflated results from messages sent to groups who may be prone to respond to specific promotions or brands.
 It’s clear that iROAS is still missing something: actual, verified proof at scale.

-That’s why Fetch’s Verified Incremental is the most powerful—and accurate— measurement methodology available.
+That’s why Fetch’s test-and-control method is the most powerful—and accurate— measurement methodology available.

 With Fetch, a campaign’s impact is crystal clear.
 Measuring the outcomes of both the treatment and control groups at the same time provides a cleaner read on consumer behavior and results.
 Fetch does not model results—rather, we use receipts submitted by our users to measure real impact.